 No, the festival pass does NOT include food or lodging, although local lodging partners are offering lodging discounts for festival goers.
 Discount codes can be found on the lodging page at nwtuneup.com/accommodations.

 Is parking included with my festival pass?

 No, parking is NOT included with festival passes.
 We prefer to have attendees walk, ride or take event shuttles as opposed to driving.
-Parking is available for purchase on-site and through our tickets page if desired.

 Are there any other perks to having a festival pass?